 6. Cost of Internet in Washington DC

 Internet prices in the States are expensive compared with many other countries in the world.
-Here are some sample broadband internet prices from early 2017 for unlimited downloads, based on a 12-month contract:
+Here are some sample broadband internet prices from mid-2023 for unlimited downloads, based on a 12-month contract:

 7. Cost of Clothing, Personal Items, Gym and Leisure